Carnival Row: What if Faeries Were One of Us?

 The Bottom Line

 Bloom, of course, is no stranger to fantasy.
-(On a semi-related note, Henry Cavill’s The Witcher character looks like Legolas but swole.)
+(On a semi-related note, Henry Cavill’s character on Netflix’s the Witcher trailer looks like Legolas but swole.)
 Delevingne is more well-known for other genres so far, but she seems to blend well into this world.
 That’s based, of course, on the limited material we’ve been able to see.
 Speaking of The Witcher, if it doesn’t replace Game of Thrones in your affections, this show just might.
 After all, it’s got the war and the magical creatures.
 And again, it’s got the added bonus of a mystery.

 As part of its presentation, Amazon showed a number of clips, including the first full-length trailer for the series.
 That trailer is not yet available, but the other clips they showed–intros to Philo and Vignette–can be found herein.